 - represent their ideas

 - develop their ideas

 - make a product and evaluate their work.

 Design Technology is taught in all year groups throughout the year (including food technology.)
 Projects are often cross curricular - linking to other subjects taught to enhance and embed learning.

 Children in Early Years provision are exposed to and explore, a variety of materials, tools and techniques in both continuous provision and adult led activities.

 As a school and in accordance with the National Curriculum’s expectations, we aim to ensure that all pupils:

-The children are taught Design and Technology through a topic based curricular approach, where they design products with a purpose and an intended user of the product in mind.
-Food technology is implemented across the school, the children develop an understanding of where food comes from, the importance of a varied and healthy diet and how to prepare this.
+The children are taught Design and Technology through a topic based curricular approach, where they mostly design products with a purpose and an intended user of the product in mind.
+Food technology is implemented across the school with children developing an understanding of where food comes from, importance of a varied and healthy diet and how to prepare this.
 Opportunities to develop links with outside agencies and experts are encouraged, in order to enrich our design and technology provision.